Rachmanichou/Zebra_Fish_Tracking/README.md

 The tracking algorithm:
 =======================
+The user is first asked to find a frame where all zebrafish can be distinguished one from another.
+That is, when they are at least a few pixels apart.
+The user clicks on the ones that are to be tracked.
-To cope with heterogenous lighting the nearest neighbor (identified as the darkest spot) is searched in a limited radius around the current position.
+To cope with heterogenous lighting, the nearest neighbor (identified as the darkest spot) is searched in a limited radius around the current position.
 To avoid tracking the wrong zebra fish larva when multiple come close to each other, this search radius is reduced in such cases.

 Handling larvae collision:
 ==========================